Alu1994/csharp-design-patterns/README.md

 # csharp-design-patterns
-It is a udemy course to understand more about Design Patterns in C#

 ## Section: 0
 ## Introduction
+- It is a udemy course to understand more about Design Patterns in C#, based on GOF and Uncle Bob Books.

 ## Section: 1
 ### The SOLID Design Principles